Variations in traffic light operation: Flashing amber/yellow

-In the US, Canada, Brazil and Australia, flashing yellow does not require traffic to stop, but drivers should exercise caution since opposing traffic may enter the intersection after stopping.
+In the US, Canada, Brazil, Australia, and The Netherlands, flashing yellow does not require traffic to stop, but drivers should exercise caution since opposing traffic may enter the intersection after stopping.
 This may be used when there is a malfunction with the signals, or late at night when there is little traffic.
 A single four-way flashing light showing only one color in each direction may be used at intersections where full three-color operation is not needed, but stop or yield signs alone have not had acceptable safety performance.
 Yellow lights are displayed to the main road, to highlight the intersection and inform drivers of the need for caution.
 Red lights supplement stop signs on the side road approaches.
 All-way red flashing lights can supplement all-way stop control, but all-way yellow signals are prohibited by US regulations.
 In Canada a flashing yellow light at an intersection that would otherwise have traffic signals indicates that the traffic signals are malfunctioning.
 In this case the flashing yellow is seen by all vehicles approaching the intersection, and indicates that all vehicles must treat the intersection as a four way stop.
 All vehicles must come to a complete stop and yield right of way as per four way stop procedure.
 This would continue until the traffic signals have been fixed.

+In the UK and Ireland, flashing amber lights are used at pelican crossings to indicate that drivers should give way to pedestrians if they are still on the crossing, which replaces the normal red and amber phase used at other traffic signals.

+However in recent years in the UK, most pelican crossings are gradually being phased out in favour of puffin crossings or Pedex Crossings, as the flashing phase on pelican crossings has been deemed to be confusing to pedestrians and drivers alike.
+Also in the UK, twin flashing amber lights are used at cattle crossings and army tank crossings to warn drivers that they should give way at the crossing when the lights flash.